 Especially in BLM campgrounds the toilet paper littered all over the place does not disappear quickly and takes away from the beauty of nature.

-I use this toilet paper in my travel trailer and I have never had a problem.
-It’s soft, septic-safe and easy to find in stores.
+I use this septic safe toilet paper in my travel trailer and I have never had a problem.
+It’s soft, RV safe, and easy to find in stores.